akuny/akuny.github.io/_drafts/domain-model-one.md

 }
 ```

-As with database access, this logic is not longer the concern of a procedural script.
+As with database access, this logic is not longer the concern of a script.
+If we needed to incorporate
+business logic concerning a "silver" or a "platinum" tier, we'd be able to do so in the `Organization` class and not
+in a disparate group of scripts.

-## API
+## Tidy Route
 After refactoring to a Domain Model, here's the `POST /job-posting` endpoint:

 ```javascript